Kitchening your way to health.

 Beyond the seeds and the teachings left in the hands of the village women, this man laid the foundation for a new model of health.
 One that is not held captive in ivory towers of learning, but made accessible to those of humble means.

 This story is immensely inspiring to me, and the word Swakitch is made up of 'Swa' + 'Kitchen.'
 Swa is the Sanskrit root for a bunch of important ideas, from self-reliance (swadheen), swadisht (delicious) and swasthya (good health).
 Swakitch is dedicated to promoting self-reliance through the Ayurvedic kitchen where you can manage your health and lifestyle through a delicious diet made with healing spices.
-Swakitch is a modern pilgrimage inspired by my lineage teachers, with the tools of our time.
+Swakitch is a modern pilgrimage inspired by all my Ayurveda teachers, with the tools of our time.

 * Names and locations of clients changed to protect identity